Do you learn English with news? If not, you are missing out on one of the best free, readily available and constantly updating resources out there.

 Watching the news will also offer you the benefit of hearing English spoken in a generic way, free of heavy accents and slang.

-These things make news anchors the perfect language teachers for intermediate and advanced students.
-They allow you to focus on listening and understanding the English language without getting bogged down in obscure dialects, uncommon vocabulary, or fast-paced exchanges that leave you discouraged with your inability to grasp what’s being said.
+This makes news anchors the perfect language teachers for intermediate and advanced students.
+Listening to news anchors allows you to focus on listening and understanding the English language.
+As you do, you won’t get bogged down in obscure dialects, uncommon vocabulary, or fast-paced exchanges that can leave you feeling discouraged.

 Reading news articles offers similar benefits since they’re normally written in a matter-of-fact manner, minimising the use of slang and odd sentence structures.